 - The treaty was signed on 8 June 2018 and entered into force on 28 December 2018.
 It is applicable as of 1 January 2019.

-Currently, new DTTs or revisions with Argentina, Australia, Bahrain, Brazil, China, Egypt, Indonesia, Iran, Ireland, Italy, Korea, Kuwait, Libya, Malaysia, New Zealand, Netherlands, Norway, Oman, Philippines, Qatar, Russia, San Marino, Saudi Arabia, Sri Lanka, Syria, Tajikistan, Thailand, Tunisia, Ukraine, United Arab Emirates, the United States, Uzbekistan, and Vietnam are under negotiation.
+Currently, new DTTs or revisions with Australia, Bahrain, Brazil, China, Egypt, Indonesia, Iran, Ireland, Italy, Korea, Kuwait, Libya, Malaysia, New Zealand, Netherlands, Norway, Oman, Philippines, Qatar, Russia, San Marino, Saudi Arabia, Sri Lanka, Syria, Tajikistan, Thailand, Tunisia, Ukraine, United Arab Emirates, the United States, Uzbekistan, and Vietnam are under negotiation.